 Friendship Star Quilt Block: a Tutorial

 Every quilter should have a few star blocks in her bag of tricks.
 This week’s easy quilt block, the Friendship Star, is one of the simplest star blocks you can make.
 I also like it best among the star blocks because of its charming pinwheel quality.
 The block is made by combining squares with half-square triangle blocks.
-Here are two Friendship Star blocks I just made.
-The first one has a pale star with a darker background:

 The instructions in this post show you how to make a 12-1/2″ inch block (finished size 12″).
 You can make a smaller block by using smaller squares.

 You need two fabrics to make a simple star block: one lighter and one darker.
 For each block, you will need to cut a number of fabric squares.